Jack Daniels (coach): Training intensities

-Daniels uses five specific training intensities to improve the different components above.
+Daniels used five specific training intensities to improve the different components above.
 A runner can determine the correct speed for each intensity based on the VDOT from a recent performance.

 Easy / Long (E/L) pace

-At 60-79% of maximum heart rate (HRmax), this non-straining intensity is used for recovery runs, warm-up, cool-down and long runs.
+At 60–79% of maximum heart rate (HRmax), this non-straining intensity is used for recovery runs, warm-up, cool-down and long runs.
 The primary purpose is to build a base for more intense workouts by strengthening the heart and increasing the muscles' ability to use oxygen, and to recover between hard workouts.
 Daniels recommends that most training miles are performed in E pace.

 Typical E runs include continuous runs up to about an hour.

 Marathon (M) pace

-At 80-85% HRmax, this intensity is primarily aimed towards runners training for the marathon.
+At 80–85% HRmax, this intensity is primarily aimed towards runners training for the marathon.
 The pace is one at which the runner hopes to compete.
 The pace can be included in other programs for a more intense workout, especially if the runner feels fresh and there is enough time to recover afterwards.

 M-runs are performed as continuous runs up to about two hours, or as long interval training.

 Threshold (T) pace

-At 82-88% HRmax, this intensity is aimed to raise the lactate threshold.
+At 82–88% HRmax, this intensity is aimed to raise the lactate threshold.
 The runner should be able to sustain this pace for up to 60 minutes during racing.
-Daniels describes this intensity as "comfortably hard".
+Daniels described this intensity as "comfortably hard".
 In elite runners, the pace matches the half marathon one, while less trained runners will run at around 10k pace.
-Daniels points out the importance of keeping the given pace to reap the benefits of the training.
+Daniels pointed out the importance of keeping the given pace to reap the benefits of the training.

-T runs are typically performed as continuous "tempo" runs for 20 minutes or more, or as "cruise" interval training with 3 to 10 long bouts of about 3 to 15 minutes each, having 20%-25% rest intervals in between.
+T runs are typically performed as continuous "tempo" runs for 20 minutes or more, or as "cruise" interval training with 3 to 10 long bouts of about 3 to 15 minutes each, having 20%–25% rest intervals in between.
 "T" runs of longer than 20 minutes can be done at slightly reduced pace, according to a table in his book.
 No more than 10% of the weekly miles should be run at T pace.